amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 And the application displays a welcome message
 ```

 Looking good!
-Let us try to put in _playwright_ terms:
+Let us try to write it in _playwright_ terms:

 ```js
 test.describe('When the user logs in', () => {